Imágenes de páginas

 roots.

 "And there's the Patrick's ball," went on Mr. Macnamara, piteously.
-"I'm losing it, too, and yet you'll go and forget me. thought you had a softer nature, Cecy."
+"I'm losing it, too, and yet you'll go and forget me.
+I thought you had a softer nature, Cecy."

 Poor Cecy Was she likely to forget him whose society had formed the very sunshine of her life lately, whose every word, every look lay treasured within her very heart?
-She was silent through
+She was silent through fear of saying too much.

-"You seem quite indifferent, Cecy; and I care so much for you."
+"You seem quite indifferent, Cecy;

 "Oh, Fred, I care-you know I do."
-She fairly broke down.
 Mr. Macnamara was mollified.

-There, don't cry, child!
+"There, don't cry, child!
 I believe you, and it will be a comfort to me, when far away, to feel there is one who will sometimes cast a thought to the poor exile.
 But, Cecy, I want something more.
 Could you promise to care for me-to be constant to me through possible years of separation ?"

 Fred's voice sounded awfully tender, and he genuinely felt so at the moment.
 He became impatient at Cecy's start, hesitation, and dead silence.
 Poor child; her heart was suddenly conscious of reciprocating Fred's avowed sentiments, and with this consciousness rose another, the consequent disapproval and anger of her grandmother and Uncle Oliver--especially Uncle Oliver.
 She remembered his look of pleasure at the ball when, en passant, some words of Fred's bad news must have reached his ears.

-Cecy, I know what keeps you silent," urged Fred, mournfully.
+"Cecy, I know what keeps you silent," urged Fred, mournfully.
 "Fear of that bothering old pair, grandmamma and granduncle; I am quite aware they dislike me.
 They have only just one little crime to lay to my charge, and that is that I am a younger brother.
-Now, if Crofton, who is a chronic invalid, were to propose to you, they would be perfectly enchanted!"'
+Now, if Crofton, who is a chronic invalid, were to propose to you, they would be perfectly enchanted !''

 "Oh, no," interrupted Cecy, with a dread recollection of the one half-hour she had spent in Crofton's society.

-"I tell you they would," persisted Fred; "and that is why, if you care for me at all (which I almost doubt), our engagement I'm heir presumptive, at any rate; must be a private, secret one. and perhaps some day, in the dim future, your amiable guardians will be glad to acknowledge me.
+"I tell you they would," persisted Fred; "and that is why, if you care for me at all (which I almost doubt), our engagement must be a private, secret one.
+I'm heir presumptive, at any rate; and perhaps some day, in the dim future, your amiable guardians will be glad to acknowledge me.
 Cecy, will you give me the promise I ask?
 I shall go away miserable if you refuse."

-"What am I to promise ?" she faltered.
+"What am I to promise?" she faltered.

 "That you will be true to me till I come home again.
 There, you are my good little Cecy; how happy I will be, knowing you care even a wee, wee bit for me!
 Heigho! here comes Lily.
 Wait till you hear the insufferable amount of nonsense the small